NTP stand for Network Time Protocol, which synchronize the clock between computer systems over the network.

 NTP sync status can be verified using the following three commands, and the details are below.

 ntpq:ntpq is standard NTP query program.

 ntpstat:It shows network time synchronization status.

 timedatectl:It controls the system time and date in systemd system.

-If NTP is working properly, you will be getting the output similar to below.
+If NTP is working properly, you will get the output as shown below.

 - -p: Print a list of the peers known to the server as well as a summary of their state.

-ntpstat will report the synchronisation state of the NTP daemon (ntpd) running on the local machine.
+ntpstat will report the synchronization state of the NTP daemon (ntpd) running on the local machine.

-If the local system is found to be synchronised to a reference time source, ntpstat will report the approximate time accuracy.
+If the local system is found to be synchronized to a reference time source, ntpstat will report the approximate time accuracy.

-The ntpstat command returns three kind of status code based on the NTP sync.
+The ntpstat command returns three types of status code based on NTP sync.
 The details are below.